Pain Assessment and Management in the Critically Ill Patient

 Therefore, pain assessment should be sure to include observations of behaviours and physiological signs, with any change in the physiological indicators after administering analgesics to be monitored (Jocabi et al. 2002).

-When pain is indicated in the patient, follow the WHO analgesic ladder (WHO 1990) and take into account the patient’s co-morbidities and your institution’s usual selection of analgesics.
+When pain is indicated in the patient, follow the WHO analgesic ladder (WHO 1990) and take into account the patient’s comorbidities and your organisation’s usual selection of analgesics.

 An analgesic regimen tailored specifically to the patient will take into account: